BryanEggels2/QuadIO/README.md

 Seperate interface for repo and service layer

-Apperantly you can use an interface to inject the implementation you want to use in spring boot (Like API and Mock service enum I created).
+Apparantly you can use an interface to inject the implementation you want to use in spring boot (Like API and Mock service enum I created).
 This makes my service enum not needed.

 #### What i'd add: